-Almost 80% of our benefit footprint in 2018 resulted from the purchase of goods and services from local suppliers, reflecting our commitment to maximizing the economic returns to our local communities.
+Almost 80% of our benefit footprint in 2019 resulted from the purchase of goods and services from local suppliers, reflecting our commitment to maximizing the economic returns to local communities.
 We have implemented a range of programs and have made support tools available to local businesses and entrepreneurs so that they can provide Ambatovy with goods and services that meet our standards of procurement and quality.
 The Ambatovy Local Business Initiative (ALBI) was established several years ago to support this commitment and to uphold our local procurement policy of "buy locally, hire locally."
-As of the end of 2018, 4,820 potential vendors were vetted and registered in our database, and, during the year, more than 450 local suppliers provided Ambatovy with goods and services across 40 sectors of business including construction, transportation, cleaning and catering services.
+As of the end of 2019, 4,820 potential vendors were vetted and registered in our database, and, during the year, nearly 400 local suppliers provided Ambatovy with goods and services across 40 sectors of business including construction, transportation, cleaning and catering services.
 Examples of locally sourced materials include the pallets used for our shipments of nickel and cobalt as well as uniforms and raincoats distributed to our employees.
 These suppliers, in turn, create much-needed job opportunities.
 The exact number of jobs created to indirectly support Ambatovy's procurement needs is difficult to calculate - however, we know that almost 500 jobs were created to build wood pallets, produce uniforms, and recycle plastic, tires and wood.

 Ambatovy continues to remain dedicated to local procurement and has seen success in emphasizing local sourcing whenever it is possible.
-Since 2012, Ambatovy has spent approximately US\$ 3.5 billion in local purchases; in 2018 alone, this number was more than US\$ 252 million, an increase of 5% as compared to 2017 (almost US\$ 240 million).
+Since the start of operations in 2012, Ambatovy has spent more than US\$ 2.5 billion in local purchases; in 2019 alone, this number was approximately US\$ 219 million, representing 38% of Ambatovy's overall purchasing.
 Our vendors continue to have access to training modules and mentoring support in areas such as quality, health and safety, environment, the labor code and financial analysis.
-As described earlier in this report, in 2018 Ambatovy provided training to suppliers and sub-contractors on the Children's Rights and Business Principles (CRBPs).
-In total, 144 participants from 83 businesses received training.
 Audits are conducted periodically to verify our vendors' capacities to safely and reliably deliver goods and services, in compliance with legal, regulatory and tax requirements in Madagascar, as well as with Ambatovy's policies and standards with regards to quality, health and safety, our environmental code of conduct, business ethics and human rights.
-In 2018, 11 local vendors were audited, making a total of 568 audits carried out since 2011.
+In 2019, 6 local vendors were audited, making a total of 574 audits carried out since 2011.